modm-io/modm/README.md

 ## Documentation

-The project homepage is located at [xpcc.io](http://xpcc.io).
+The project homepage is located at [modm.io](http://modm.io).
 Complete installation instructions for our build system and toolchains can [be found here][install].

-The API documentation is created from doxygen files in the doc-folder and can be found [online here](http://xpcc.io/api/modules.html).
+The API documentation is created from doxygen files in the doc-folder and can be found [online here](http://modm.io/api/modules.html).
-If you want to have up-to-date documentation of the develop branch, execute `scons doc` in the xpcc root directory and the current development documentation will be available in `xpcc/doc/build/api/index.html`.
+If you want to have up-to-date documentation of the develop branch, execute `scons doc` in the modm root directory and the current development documentation will be available in `modm/doc/build/api/index.html`.

-xpcc also has [a blog for in-depth write ups](http://blog.xpcc.io) of the programming techniques used.
+modm also has [a blog for in-depth write ups](http://blog.modm.io) of the programming techniques used.

 ## How can I contribute?

-The easiest way for you and the best way for us to see if something is unclear or missing, is if you use the library and [give us some feedback](http://mailman.rwth-aachen.de/mailman/listinfo/xpcc-dev).
+The easiest way for you and the best way for us to see if something is unclear or missing, is if you use the library and [give us some feedback](http://mailman.rwth-aachen.de/mailman/listinfo/modm-dev).

-You may of course [file a bug report](https://github.com/roboterclubaachen/xpcc/issues) or if you have a fix already, [open a pull request](https://github.com/roboterclubaachen/xpcc/pulls).
+You may of course [file a bug report](https://github.com/roboterclubaachen/modm/issues) or if you have a fix already, [open a pull request](https://github.com/roboterclubaachen/modm/pulls).

 See [CONTRIBUTING.md](CONTRIBUTING.md) for our contributing guidelines.